wilofice/dahomey/CONTRIBUTING.md

-Contributing to Dahomey Core
+Contributing to Danxome Core
 ============================

-The Dahomey Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Danxome Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.

-First, in terms of structure, there is no particular concept of "Dahomey Core developers" in the sense of privileged people.
+First, in terms of structure, there is no particular concept of "Danxome Core developers" in the sense of privileged people.
 Open source often naturally revolves around a meritocracy where contributors earn trust from the developer community over time.
 Nevertheless, some hierarchy is necessary for practical